The Cilai Mountain area offers some of the most challenging and enjoyable hiking in Taiwan

 View Nantou County in a larger map

 Get the national park permit online here (Chinese).
-You need a Taiwanese ID number to apply and you must provide a detailed itinerary.
+You must provide a detailed itinerary for your climb, otherwise your application will be rejected.
 You have to put in your application at least 7 days in advance.